top of page

 The physical symptoms associated to your post-viral illness will vary and improvement will rise and fall with seemingly little rhyme or reason - pacing and rest must complement this chicanery.
 Pacing can offer ‘command’ over a situation that seemed previously out of your control.

 The concept of ‘pacing’ works to avoid the serious repercussions which can follow 12-24 hours after any kind of exertion for some people.
 For others the worsening of symptoms (as a result of physical or mental exertion) can take up to 72 hours or more.
 In the post-viral ME/CFS community we call this PEM – post exertional malaise.
-I will save the ‘science’ behind this (for now) and focus solely on advising you how to ‘pace’ and the advantages of doing so.

-Again, depending on where you are at within your post-viral debilitation, please take a break and come back to reading this in your own time.
+Again, depending on where you are at within your 'post-viral' debilitation, please take a break and come back to reading this in your own time.

 I promise my article will not disappear!